simjunheng/tp/docs/DeveloperGuide.md

 1. Initial launch

   1. Download the jar file and copy into an empty folder

   2. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

-2Saving window preferences
+2. Saving window preferences

   1. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

   2. Re-launch the app by double-clicking the jar file.<br>
      Expected: The most recent window size and location is retained.

+### 7.3 Saving data

+1. Dealing with corrupted data files

+1. Stop the program.

+2. Delete all files in the folder `data`; This folder should be found in the same directory as your JAR file.

+3. Restart the program.

 ### 7.2 Deleting a person

 1. Deleting a person while all persons are being shown

   1. Prerequisites: List all persons using the `list` command.
 Multiple persons in the list.

   2. Test case: `delete 1`<br>
      Expected: First contact is deleted from the list.
 Details of the deleted contact shown in the status message.
 Timestamp in the status bar is updated.

   3. Test case: `delete 0`<br>
      Expected: No person is deleted.
 Error details shown in the status message.
 Status bar remains the same.

   4. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
      Expected: Similar to previous.

-### 7.3 Saving data

-1. Dealing with missing/corrupted data files

-   1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_

 ### 7.4 Adding a Strength/Weakness/Miscellaneous note to a person